Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- Is culture and susceptibility testing recommended for this infection?
+- Is a culture and susceptibility test recommended for this infection?

 Authoritative Sources